 Stem cuttings are the most common propagation method for Monstera Peru.
 Although there are other options, like root divisions, this is the simplest.

 1. Stem Cuttings

 - Begin by selecting a healthy stem with at least two leaves.
-The stem should be long enough to dip into water or stick up out of the soil.
+The stem should be long enough to dip into water or stick out of the soil.

 - Fill a small pot halfway with a well-draining potting medium.
-After the cutting has rooted, you will transfer it to this location.
+After the cutting has been rooted, you will transfer it to this location.

 - Move it to the peat-based soil once the roots have grown to about an inch or two in about a month.

 - Keep the plant in a warm, humid environment with adequate watering.
 Also, ensure that there is plenty of indirect light.